szabgab/perlmaven.com/sites/en/pages/how-to-build-perl-from-source-code.md

 ---

-Most Linux distributions come with a version of perl, which is often referred as <b>system perl</b>.
+Most Linux distributions come with a version of perl, which is often referred as **system perl**.
 For certain tasks and in certain cases that's exactly what you need, but there are cases when it's better to build your own copy of Perl.
 For example, you might want to use a different version of perl than the one supplied by your vendor.
 Or you need a threaded (or a non-threaded) version.
 Something different from what the vendor of the operating system supplies.